 See How to Get to SUMMIT One Vanderbilt towards the bottom of this post for directions.

-The One Vanderbilt building is 1,401 feet tall.
-It is the tallest observation tower in midtown Manhattan, and the 4th tallest skyscraper in NYC (in 2023).
+The One Vanderbilt building stands at 1,401 feet tall, making it the tallest building in Midtown Manhattan, and the fourth tallest skyscraper in New York City (as of 2025).

-The other three tallest buildings in New York City are One World Observatory, Central Park Tower and 111 W 57th Street.
+As of 2025, the three tallest buildings in New York City are One World Trade Centre, Central Park Tower, and 111 West 57th Street.

-The art installation is called Air: by artist Kenzo Digital and is located across the top three floors of the building.
+The art installation at the top of SUMMIT One Vanderbilt is called “Air”, created by artist Kenzo Digital.
+It is located across the top three floors of the building.
 It comprises huge mirrored floors and ceilings, with reflective materials which create an endless optical illusion effect.

-There are also silver floor sculptures, a room filled with silver balloons, digital wall displays and mirrored boxes.
+There are also silver floor sculptures, a room filled with floating silver balloons, digital wall displays, and mirrored boxes.
+The reflective surfaces blend with the views of New York City, merging the indoor and outdoor environments in a surreal way.

 SUMMIT offers 360-degree views of the Manhattan cityscape below, with views for miles in every direction on a clear day.
 It has an outdoor terrace, huge floor-to-ceiling windows and bar at the top.